OTC Hearing Aids

 ASHA Collaborates With The FDA

 The American Speech-Language-Hearing Association (ASHA) appreciates the President’s attention to these long-overdue rules.
-ASHA has worked in collaboration with allied stakeholders and developed a series of evidence-based recommendations for the Food and Drug Administration to consider that ensure the safety, effectiveness, and proper marketing of OTC hearing aids.
+ASHA has worked in collaboration with allied stakeholders and developed a series of evidence-based recommendations for the FDA to consider that ensure the safety, effectiveness, and proper marketing of OTC hearing aids.
 They have also emphasized the importance of an audiologist in hearing health care.

 Know the Facts